If you don’t find the answers to your questions below please use our Ask the Tech form to send us an email describing your problem or question.

 - How do I search along a chain link fence?

 - Searching in the vicinity of a chain link fence requires a reduced sensitivity setting and some control over the orientation of the locator.
-As illustrated in Figure 13, position the locator horizontally with its long axis perpendicular to the fence.
+Position the locator horizontally with its long axis perpendicular to the fence.
 This ensures that the upper sensor is kept away from the fence.

-Figure 13: Searching in the vicinity of a chain link fencePerform the search by slowly moving the locator forward along the fence while also moving it to the right and to the left.
+Searching in the vicinity of a chain link fencePerform the search by slowly moving the locator forward along the fence while also moving it to the right and to the left.
 As you move forward, this technique will allow you to search an area several feet wide.
-Listen for an abrupt drop in the signal (as shown by the null in Figure 14) that will occur when the lower sensor, located 1-5/8 inches from the end of the locator, is directly over the stake.
+Listen for an abrupt drop in the signal that will occur when the lower sensor, located 1-5/8 inches from the end of the locator, is directly over the stake.
 Any variation in the position of the locator will produce an abrupt rise in the frequency of the signal.